bormaxi8080/osint-timeline/DRAFT.md

 ESPACENET.
 An excellent system for searching for patent-related information.
 Over 160 million documents from around the world.
 A huge number of parameters and filters for advanced search (by inventor name, country, language, publication date, etc.): https://worldwide.espacenet.com/

+GITDB.
+A tool for searching Github repositories.
+It differs from the standard search in that it displays data in a more compact format and allows sorting by Monthly grow, Weekly grow and Daily grow: https://gitdb.net

 ----

 **New from GitHub Community:**

 Hitomi Downloader.
 Desktop utility to download images/videos/music/text from various websites, and more: https://github.com/KurtBestor/Hitomi-Downloader

+Potato Mesh.
+A simple Meshtastic-powered node dashboard for your local community.
+No MQTT clutter, just local LoRa aether: https://github.com/Bandicoot/l5yth-potato-mesh

 ----
 ### OSINTech's timeline: